delexw/net-lightBoilerplate/README.md

 # .NET Light Boilerplate
-This Boilterplate is meant to speed up the build for new .NET Web Solutions based on a readable & scalable software architecture.
+This Boilerplate is meant to speed up the build for new .NET Web Solutions based on a readable & scalable software architecture.
 Current version is beta version.
 An example is included in the current version of boilterplate which using SQLite as database.
 ## Backend
 - Entity Framework 6 Code First (support Database migration)